Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Clockwork Exploration in K

 \subsection{CFF Uniswap Model}

-Figure~\ref{fig:uniswap_k_contract} shows an implementation (in K) of a snippet of our abstract Uniswap contract from Figure~\ref{fig:uniswap_contract}.
-This takes our presented abstract contract and formalism and transforms it into a computer-readable executable model, capable of being symbolically and concretely reasoned about by the symbolic execution engine and deductive verifier bundled with K.
+\fig~\ref{fig:uniswap_k_contract} shows an implementation (in K) of a snippet of our abstract Uniswap contract from \fig~\ref{fig:uniswap_contract}, the same contract we developed above using path decomposition.
+This refines our presented abstract contract and formalism and transforms it into a computer-readable executable model, capable of being symbolically and concretely reasoned about by the symbolic execution engine and deductive verifier bundled with K. \iffull

 A few key differences exist between our abstract contract and executable CFF models.
 The first is that our executable CFF models contain an XML-like configuration consisting of \emph{cells}, or mathematical objects in the K Framework.
-The \kcell, \scell, and \bcell cells of our executable model are featured in Figure~\ref{fig:uniswap_k_contract}.
+The \kcell, \scell, and \bcell cells of our executable model are featured in \fig~\ref{fig:uniswap_k_contract}.
 Recall that our model represents a state machine executing Uniswap transactions.
 The \kcell cell specifies the transactions left to execute in the model and not yet included in a block, and can be viewed similarly to a program tape in a Turing-style execution machine.
 Note that execution of these transactions by CFF takes different paths corresponding to different orderings (including the original order in \kcell cell) and censoring combinations of these transactions.
 The \scell cell represents the space of state mapping $S$ in CFF (Section~\ref{sec:model}), and stores a mapping of addresses to balances (state entries).
-The \bcell cell represents the prefix of the block that has been constructed thusfar by CFF.
+The \bcell cell represents the prefix of the block that has been constructed thus far by CFF.
 The model is consistent with our formalism by maintaining the invariant : $\scell = \blockaction(\bcell)(s_0)$ where $s_0$ is the initial state.
 When no instructions are left to execute by CFF (empty \kcell cell), the \bcell cell will represent a valid block.
 The final state and the contents of the valid block potentially vary for different execution paths.